Audio Surveillance Laws by State

 West Virginia law (W. Va.
 Code §62-1D-3(e)) says that recording is legal, as is disclosing the information when they are a participant or have been given permission from one participant.

 Wisconsin law (Wis.
 Stat Ann. §§968.31(c) &885.365(1)) states that a party in the conversation may record it, or when permission has been given by one party.
+However, a recording may not be used as evidence in a civil trial unless the party it will be used against was informed the conversation would be recorded and may be used as evidence in court.

 Wyoming law (Wyo.
-Stat. §7-3-702(b)(iv)) says it is legal for one member of the conversation to record, or when one party gives consent.
+Stat. §7-3-702(b)(iv)) says it is legal for one member of the conversation to record or when one party gives consent.

 States that have this law are:

-• California
+- California

-• Florida
+- Florida

-• Illinois
+- Illinois

-• Maryland
+- Maryland

-• Montana
+- Montana

-• New Hampshire
+- New Hampshire

-• Pennsylvania
+- Pennsylvania

-• Washington
+- Washington

 Audio Surveillance Cameras on Public Buses

 The question of permitting audio recording with cameras on public buses came about in 2009.
 The Maryland Transit Authority asked the state attorney general about the issue, and it quickly became public.
 Efforts were made to stop it, and although cameras have been permitted for several years, no audio recording has been done.
-Some say that it is needed for safety purposes, but it has not yet been seen how it could actually increase safety.
+Some say that it is needed for safety purposes, but it has yet to be seen how it could actually increase safety.

 So far, the state’s attorney has directed the company to not turn the audio recording devices on.